inspec/inspec-aws/docs-chef-io/content/aws_ebs_snapshot.md

 end
 ```

-**Tests that no specified accounts have been given access to create volumes from this EBS Snapshot.**
+Tests that no specified accounts have been given access to create volumes from this EBS Snapshot:

 ```ruby
 describe aws_ebs_snapshot(id: 'SNAPSHOT_ID') do